kyverno/website/content/en/docs/Writing policies/generate.md

           - Egress
 ```

-### Generate PodDisruptionBudget for Existing Deployment
+### Generate PodDisruptionBudget for Existing Deployments

-Similarly this Cluster Policy will create a `PodDisruptionBudget` resource for existing deployments or new deployments.
+Similarly, this Cluster Policy will create a `PodDisruptionBudget` resource for existing or new deployments.

 ```yaml
 apiVersion: kyverno.io/v1